Convert VHS to DVD

 Using a Video Camera

-Just about any video camera (camcorder) can serve as the tool to help you copy directly from your old VCR into a digital format.
+Just about any digital video camera (camcorder) can serve as the tool to help you copy directly from your old VCR into a digital format.
 Usually it just requires hooking up a cable (may need to be purchased separately) from the VCR's Video Out port (the red, white, yellow connectors) to the Video In port on the camera and pressing a few buttons.
 Each camera works a bit differently, so follow the instructions in your video camera's manual for recording from an auxiliary input.
-This is a slow process because it is a re-recording of what is on the tape to the new DVD format, but it is fairly simple and requires no additional hardware if you already own a video camera.
+This is a slow process because it is a re-recording of what is on the tape to the DVD or digital format such MP4, but it is fairly simple and requires no additional hardware if you already own a video camera.

 Using a Black Box

-Special devices like DVD Xpress or Instant DVD from ADSTech make it easy to transfer directly from VHS tape to a DVD disc.
+Special devices like the DVD Xpress Video Converter from ADS Tech make it easy to transfer directly from VHS tape to a DVD disc.
 Basically, this is an external device that takes the place of the video camera in the previous scenario.
 You connect the VCR to the device with a standard red/white/yellow cable and then connect the device to your computer with a USB cable.
-These devices may be more cost effective than a video camera (about US$100) and a little easier to use.
+These devices may be more cost effective than a video camera and a little easier to use.
+This unit is no longer manufactured, but you can still find them for sale online.

 What Hardware and Software Do I Need?

-Oh, and a DVD burner of course, and a stack of blank DVD discs.
+Oh, and a DVD burner, and a stack of blank DVD discs, if that’s your target media.
 Some computers have combination CD/DVD drives, which may or may not be able to burn a DVD.
 Don't assume that because you can burn a CD, you can also burn a DVD.
-Consult the documentation if you're not sure.
-If you need a DVD burner, the external USB-connected models are very easy to connect.
+Look for the "DVD-RW" logo on the drive door, or consult the documentation if you're not sure.
+If you need a DVD burner, external USB-connected models are easier to install than internal CD/DVD drives.

 The Low-Tech Solution

 A final option for those who don't care to dirty their hands with wires, bits and bytes is a service bureau.
-Many services offer to receive your VHS tapes by mail and return it with a DVD equivalent.
-One example is Home Movie Depot.
-For anywhere from under $20 to a lot more (for damaged tapes) they can walk you through the preparation process and help you get the tapes to them for conversion.
+Many services offer to receive your VHS tapes by mail and return them with a DVD or Blu-ray equivalent.
+One example is iMemories.
+Their price is $14.99 per videotape.
+You can download your digital files, or store then with an iMemories Cloud subscription, which costs $6/month or $50/year.
+The cloud option lets you store, organize, edit and share your videos with others if desired.
+You can have them burn a DVD ($10 extra) or a USB thumb drive ($20 extra).

 How Long Do DVDs Last?

-...there is consensus that, under recommended storage conditions, CD-R, DVD-R, and DVD+R discs should have a life expectancy of 100 to 200 years or more; CD-RW, DVD-RW discs should have a life expectancy of 25 years or more.
+The U.S. National Institute of Standards and Technology's 2005 report on CD/DVD Care and Handling offers information on the subject of CD/DVD life expectancy.
+In that report, they say: "...there is consensus that, under recommended storage conditions, CD-R and DVD-R discs should have a life expectancy of 100 to 200 years or more.
+CD-RW, DVD-RW (writable) discs should have a life expectancy of 25 years or more."

 The useful life span of CD and DVD discs is affected by temperature, humidity, exposure to light and day-to-day use.
-So keep your DVDs in a cool, dry place, avoid direct exposure to sunlight, and they should last for several decades.
+My advice is to buy quality name-brand discs, keep your DVDs in a cool, dry place, avoid direct exposure to sunlight, and hopefully they will last for a decade or more.

-Have you converted your VHS tapes to DVD format?
-Share your experience and tips you've learned here!
+So YES... keep those VHS tapes around for as long as is practical.
+You may need them again.
+Have you converted your VHS tapes to DVD or digital format?
+Share your experience and tips you've learned here, by posting a comment or question below…

 Check out other articles in this category: